Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 The Discover it® Student Chrome offers a limited bonus cash back rate on select purchases and an unlimited regular cash back rate on all others.

-Students receive a statement credit if they refer a friend and they’re approved.
-The card provides free alerts when it spots new accounts on your credit report or detects your Social Security number on the dark web.
+Students earn a statement credit when they refer a friend who gets approved.
+The card also sends free alerts if it detects new accounts on your credit report or finds your Social Security number on the dark web.

 Best Student Cards For Fair Credit With No Annual Fee